Chapter Three: First Blood

 “No.” Tim answered.
 “I forgot to cancel my date with Liz this morning.”

 “Ouch.
 Either come up with a really good excuse or start groveling.”
-Dick replied.
-Tim glanced at Dick.
-Groveling wasn’t that bad of an idea, really… It might get him out of the dog house anyways.
+Dick suggested.
+Tim glanced at him.
+Groveling wasn’t that bad of an idea, actually… It might get him out of the dog house anyways.
 What was her favorite ice-cream again?

 Tim glared at Damian.
 He hated the brat.
 He really did.
 “I suppose you believe that you would do better, huh?”